 Young Life and Wilderness Ranch maintain the highest level of safety and standards possible in operation of all of our activities at camp.
 But with all outdoor adventure activities, there are inherent risks involved that must be understood.

-New for 2024!
-Parents, please read and sign the 2024 Parent/Guardian Guide to Wilderness Ranch.
+Parents, please read and sign the Parent/Guardian Guide to Wilderness Ranch.

 Each trip is led by two experienced guides who have extensive training in mountaineering, orienteering, relationship building, first-aid and high altitude medicine.